The student must have prior to starting the program:

 How to Apply

-The due date for applications is June 15, 2017, for consideration for the January 2018 class; a non-refundable $50 application fee must be submitted with the application to be considered.
+The due date for applications is June 15 for consideration for the following January class; a non-refundable $50 application fee must be submitted with the application to be considered.

 Download the application and reference forms for use below.
 Read the Essential Functions thoroughly as you must agree that you meet these requirements on the completed application form.

 Those who meet acceptable criteria may be invited for a personal interview at Denver Health.
-All interviews must be completed by the first week in August; applicants will be notified by August 24 if accepted.
-The candidate must notify the Program Director by August 31 if accept/decline and pay the $500 acceptance fee (fee applied towards tuition), otherwise the position will be given to the next candidate.
+All interviews must be completed during July and early August; applicants will be notified by August 24 if accepted.
+The candidate must notify the Program Director by August 31 if they decide to accept or decline and if they accept, pay the non-refundable $500 acceptance fee (fee applied towards tuition), otherwise the position will be given to the next candidate.
 Class size is eight.